Prince Charles-Henri de Lobkowicz: Career

 In addition, Prince Charles-Henri is a cultural ambassador for Chopard and has been linked to numerous celebrities including Katie Holmes and Kate Moss.
 He also appeared on The Oprah Winfrey Show discussing the duties of being a royal.
 Prince Charles-Henri also worked in the New York Stock Exchange as a money manager.
 A white wine has also been named after him.

-Charles was an executive producer of the 2018 film The Aspern Papers.
+Prince Charles-Henri was an executive producer of the 2018 film The Aspern Papers.

+A Knights of Honour and Devotion of the Sovereign Military Order of Malta, Prince Charles-Henri was a Patron of the White Cross Ball of NYC.